horaceg/blog/content/posts/bayes.md

 The __prior distribution__ $p(\theta)$ is the probability distribution of the unobserved random variable (r.v.) of interest _a priori_, i.e. without having seen any data / observed related r.v. / events.
 It may reflect your knowledge about the world.

 The __likelihood__ $p(D | \theta)$ is the probability of the data conditioned on this unobserved random variable.
 This may sounds paradoxical: how can we condition on something we don't observe ?
 Well, remember that this is a function of the unobserved random variable.
+As such, the likelihood is NOT a density, it doesn't integrate to 1.
 We can put it another way: If we knew the unobserved variable, how likely would the data (events) we have observed be ?
-As such, the likelihood is NOT a distribution.

 The __posterior distribution__ $p(\theta | D)$ is what we ultimately care about.
 It describes the distribution of the _unobserved_ r.v. $\theta$ condtioning on the data that we've collected, i.e. events that happened.